NIU and Toledo to meet for the second time this season

-Now entering his fourth year as the Head Men's Tennis Coach at Northern Illinois University, Patrick Fisher has guided the Huskies to a Mid-American Conference Championship, built stability and a talented roster to restore tradition and pride for the Huskies tennis program.
+Since he began his duties as the head men's tennis coach at NIU in 2009, Patrick Fisher has guided the Huskies to three Mid-American Conference Championships, built stability, academic success and a talented roster to restore tradition and pride for the Huskies tennis program.

 Fisher began his coaching career as an assistant coach at Western Michigan (2003-04), helping the Broncos capture the 2004 MAC Championship, along with an automatic bid into the NCAA Championships.